3dcitydb/plugin-spreadsheet-generator/resources/doc/README.txt

 *	Open the plugins subfolder.
 If it is not available, create a new subfolder and name it "plugins".
 * Extract the downloaded zip file in the plugins folder.
-As a result a new folder named "spreadsheet" will be created.
-The spreadsheet folder will contain all required files and subfolders.
+As a result a new folder named "spreadsheet_generator" will be created.
+The spreadsheet_generator folder will contain all required files and subfolders.
 * Run the Importer/Exporter.